-The total nonemployer OPEB liability as of June 30, 2021 was determined by an actuarial valuation as of June 30, 2020, which was rolled forward to June 30, 2021.
+The total nonemployer OPEB liability as of June 30, 2023 was determined by an actuarial valuation as of June 30, 2022, which was rolled forward to June 30, 2023 and included in the June 30, 2023 audited financial statements of the State Health Benefit Local Education Retired Employees Plan .
 The actuarial assumptions vary for each plan member depending on the pension plan the member is enrolled in.
 This actuarial valuation used the following assumptions, applied to all periods in the measurement: